-The Sustainable Development Goals (SDGs) seek to change the course of the twenty-first century, addressing key challenges such as eradicating poverty and hunger, eliminating inequalities and violence against women and girls and combating climate change.
+The Sustainable Development Goals (SDGs) seek to change the course of the 21st century, addressing key challenges such as eradicating poverty and hunger, eliminating inequalities and violence against women and girls, and combating climate change.
 Gender equality and women's empowerment are prerequisites for achieving these and other global goals.
-Thus, achieving gender equality and women's empowerment is a stand-alone goal-SDG 5-and also integrated across the other goals, with many targets specifically recognizing gender equality and women's empowerment as both an objective and part of the solution.
+Thus achieving gender equality and women's empowerment is a stand-alone goal-SDG 5-and integrated across the other goals, with many targets specifically recognizing gender equality and women's both the objective and part of the solution.